rust-lang/book/src/ch10-02-traits.md

 ### Implementing a Trait on a Type

-Now that we have the `Summarizable` trait defined, we can implement it on the types in our media aggregator that we want to have this behavior.
+Now that we've defined the `Summarizable` trait, we can implement it on the types in our media aggregator that we want to have this behavior.
 Listing 10-12 shows an implementation of the `Summarizable` trait on the `NewsArticle` struct that uses the headline, the author, and the location to create the return value